yyd01245/grassroots-contracts/contracts/README.md

     `requested` is the amount of `TLOS` requested to fund the project.

+Available categories: `games, apps, research, tools, environment, video, music, expansion, products, marketing`

 ### Add Tiers

-After creating the new project, the project creator can now add tiers to the project for contributors to purchase.
-Each tier can be seen as a purchase package when bundled with reward(s) outlined in the project description.
+After creating the new project, the project creator can now add tiers for contributors to purchase.
+Each tier can be seen as a package when bundled with reward(s) outlined in the project description.

-If a project is readied without any tiers, it cannot receive contributions and can only receive direct donations through the `grassroots::donate` action.
+Note that if a project is readied without any tiers, it cannot receive contributions and can only receive direct donations through the `grassroots::donate` action.

 * `addtier`(name project_name, name creator, name tier_name, asset price, string description, uint16_t contributions)